Dane316/Group8/use_cases/usecase2.md

-# USE CASE: 2   Produce a report on all the countries in a continent organised by largest population to smallest
+# USE CASE: 2

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an Organization I want to produce a report on all the countries in a continent organised by largest population to smallest so that this population information is easy to access.
+As an Organization I want to produce a report on all the countries in a continent organised by largest population to smallest so that population information is easy to access

 ### Scope

-Organization
+*what system is considered black-box under design*

 ### Level

-Primary task
+*one of: Summary, Primary task, subfunction*

 ### Preconditions

-Database contains a list of all countries per continent and their population data
+*what we expect is already the state of the world*

 ### Success End Condition

-A report on all the countries in a continent organised by largest population to smallest is produced
+*the state of the world upon successful completion*

 ### Failed End Condition

-No report is produced
+*the state of the world if goal abandoned*

 ### Primary Actor

-User in the organization
+*a role name for the primary actor, or description*

 ### Trigger

-A user in the organization requests country population for a continent
+*the action upon the system that starts the use case, may be a time event*

 ## MAIN SUCCESS SCENARIO

-1. User access system
-2. User selects country report option
-3. User request country population for a continent organised by largest population to smallest
-4. User extracts population information for all countries in a continent  organised by largest population to smallest
+*put here the steps of the scenario from trigger to goal delivery, and any cleanup after*

+1. action description

 ## EXTENSIONS

-2. User wants to generate a different report
-   2a.
-Return to step 1
-3. User wants to generate a country population report for a different continent 3a.
-Return to step 2
+*put here the extensions, one at a time, each referring to the step of the main scenario*

+1. **Condition**: action of sub use case

 ## SUB-VARIATIONS

-None
+*put here the sub-variations that will cause eventual branching in the scenario

+1. list of sub-variations

 ## SCHEDULE

-**DUE DATE**: Release 1.0
+**DUE DATE**: *date or release of deployment*

+*any other schedule/staffing information you need*